WhatsApp marketing: Best practices and strategies for 2024

 1. Decide how you will use WhatsApp

-Depending on the size of your business and the marketing use cases that you are looking to cover, you can either use the WhatsApp Business App or the WhatsApp Business Platform.
+Depending on the size of your business and the marketing use cases you want to cover, you can use the WhatsApp Business App or the WhatsApp Business Platform.

 At a very high level the app is better suited to smaller businesses while larger enterprise businesses will get more benefit from the WhatsApp Business Platform due to its scalability and automation options.